Fayetteville station (Cape Fear and Yadkin Valley Railway)

-Cape Fear and Yadkin Valley Railway Passenger Depot is a historic train station located at Fayetteville, Cumberland County, North Carolina.
-It was built in 1890 by the Cape Fear and Yadkin Valley Railway, and is a two-story brick passenger depot with a deep hip roof in the Romanesque Revival style.
+Cape Fear and Yadkin Valley Railway Passenger Depot is a historic train station located at 325 Franklin Street in Fayetteville, North Carolina (Cumberland County).
+It was built in 1890 by the Cape Fear and Yadkin Valley Railway.
+It is a two-story brick passenger depot with a deep hip roof in the Romanesque Revival style.
 The seven bay by two bay building features a rounded brick arch arcade.
-It operated as a passenger station until about 1900, after which it housed commercial enterprises.
-Passenger services were moved to a newer depot on the Fayetteville Cutoff.

 It was listed on the National Register of Historic Places in 1983.

+During the first ten years after its construction, when rails provided the primary means for long-distance transportation, the Depot served as a gateway into the Fayetteville area and a reflection of civic pride.
+It made a strong first impression on newcomers and presented a prosperous contrast to train stations constructed exclusively from wood that had been built in N.C. prior to that time.